rrenode/craftworkgames.github.io/docs/features/tiled/tiled.md

 ## Adding a Camera

 The game now renders the `TiledMap`.
-The next step is to move through the map with a `Camera`.
+The next step is to navigate through the map with a `Camera`.

 We start by including the `Camera` namespaces.
 ```cs